ysph-dsde/JHU-CRC-Cases-and-Deaths/README.md

 1. Open Terminal.

-2. Navigate to the file location you want to sotre the repository copy.
+2. Navigate to the file location you want to store the repository copy.
    ```
-   cd "/file_location/"
+   cd file_location
    ```
 4. Clone the newly created GitHub repository.
    ```